-This 3D-printed rotor is made in two halves which are then bolted together.
+This one is made in two halves which are then bolted together.

 However, you might consider using a product which is manufactured for something else.
 The front wheel for a child's bicycle might prove to be suitable:

 Bike Original Front Wheel 14-inch With Nut